Oberon00/cpptutorial/intro.rst

 Computers cannot execute such a source file, they must be translated into binary processor instructions first.
-Thus, next step is to feed this program to a *compiler*, which does this translation for us.
+Thus, next step is to feed this program to a :dfn:`compiler`, which does this translation for us.
 There is a multitude of ways of doing that, depending on the compiler.
 The compiler then takes the source file and “compiles” it into an executable program which you can then start.

-More complex programs will usually consist of multiple C++ files which are then separately compiled into intermediate output files (usually with a `.o` extension) and then “linked” together by a program called *linker* to an executable.
+More complex programs will usually consist of multiple C++ files which are then separately compiled into intermediate output files (usually with a ``.o`` or ``.obj`` extension) and then “linked” together by a program called :dfn:`linker` to an executable.
 In fact, even if just a single source file is compiled into an executable, the compiler automatically invokes the linker behind the scenes.

 Thus, the steps are

 1. Write source code.
 Tool: editor; result: ``.cpp``-File
 2. Compile source code to object file.
-Tool: compiler; result: ``.o``-File
+Tool: compiler; result: intermediate object file
 3. Link object file to executable.
 Tool: linker; result: executable File (``.exe`` on Windows, without extension on Unix-like systems like MacOS and Linux).